InvestrApp/investrAndroid/README.md

 * [x] The initial investment amount is variable but uniform across all participants.
 * [x] Users can review their portfolios for each of their competitions.
 * [x] Users can review rankings within each competition.
+* [x] After creating a competition, the creator can see all registered users and invite nearby users (via GPS location)

 Stretch:
 * [ ] Users can receive news targeted to their investment portfolios.